-The Navios historical successor information is derived from the unaudited consolidated financial statements of Navios as of September 30, 2005 and for the period from August 26, 2005 to September 30, 2005.
-The Navios historical predecessor information is derived from the unaudited consolidated financial statements for the period from January 1, 2005 to August 25, 2005 and for the nine months ended September 30, 2004, and the audited consolidated financial statements of Navios as of December 31, 2004 and 2003 and the results of operations and their cash flows for each of the three years in the period ended December 31, 2004 included elsewhere in this prospectus.
-Navios's balance sheet data as of December 31, 2002, and the historical information as of and for the years ended December 31, 2000 and 2001 are derived from the unaudited financial statements which are not included in this prospectus.
-The purchase of the net assets of Navios by ISE, through the purchase of all of its outstanding shares of common stock, and the subsequent downstream merger of ISE into Navios took place on August 25, 2005.
+The Navios historical information is derived from the unaudited consolidated financial statements of Navios as of and for each of the periods ended June 30, 2005 and 2004 and the audited consolidated financial statements of Navios as of December 31, 2004 and 2003 and the results of operations and their cash flows for each of the three years in the period ended December 31, 2004 included elsewhere in this prospectus.
+Navios historical information as of December 31, 2002, and as of and for the years ended December 31, 2000 and 2001 are derived from the unaudited financial statements which are not included in this prospectus.
 On December 11, 2002, Navios Corporation completed a business combination with Anemos Maritime Holdings Inc. (Anemos) and Anemos was considered the accounting acquirer in the business combination.
 The financial statements for the three year period January 1, 2000 to December 31, 2002 include the accounts of Anemos and its wholly-owned subsidiaries for the full year and Navios Corporation for December 11, 2002 through December 31, 2002.
 The information is only a summary and should be read in conjunction with the historical consolidated financial statements and related notes, to the extent contained elsewhere herein